voussoir/ycdl/README.md

 6. Run `python -c "import ycdl; print(ycdl)"` to confirm.

-## Running YCDL Flask locally
+## Running YCDL

+In order to prevent the accidental creation of databases, you must first use `ycdl_cli.py init` to create your database.

+### Running YCDL CLI

 1. `cd` to the folder where you'd like to create the YCDL database.

-2. Start the webserver:
+2. Run `python frontends/ycdl_cli.py --help` to learn about the available commands.

+3. Run `python frontends/ycdl_cli.py init` to create a database in the current directory.

+Note: Do not `cd` into the frontends folder.
+Stay in the folder that contains your `_ycdl` database and specify the full path of the frontend launcher.
+For example:

+    Windows:
+    D:\somewhere> python D:\Git\YCDL\frontends\ycdl_cli.py

+    Linux:
+    /somewhere $ python /Git/YCDL/frontends/ycdl_cli.py

+It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

+### Running YCDL Flask locally

+1. Use `ycdl_cli init` to create the database in the desired directory.

+2. Run `python frontends/ycdl_flask/ycdl_flask_dev.py [port]` to launch the flask server.
+Port defaults to 5000 if not provided.

+3. Open your web browser to `localhost:<port>`.

+Note: Do not `cd` into the frontends folder.
+Stay in the folder that contains your `_ycdl` database and specify the full path of the frontend launcher.
+For example:

-    Windows: `python D:\Git\YCDL\frontends\ycdl_flask\ycdl_flask_dev.py`
+    Windows:
+    D:\somewhere> python D:\Git\YCDL\frontends\ycdl_flask\ycdl_flask_dev.py 5001

-    Linux: `python ~/Git/YCDL/frontends/ycdl_flask/ycdl_flask_dev.py`
+    Linux:
+    /somewhere $ python /Git/YCDL/frontends/ycdl_flask/ycdl_flask_dev.py 5001

 Add `--help` to learn the arguments.

 It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

-3. YCDL will tell you what port it is running on.
-The default is 5000.
-Open your web browser to `localhost:<port>`.
+### Running YCDL REPL

+1. Use `ycdl_cli init` to create the database in the desired directory.

+2. Run `python frontends/ycdl_repl.py` to launch the Python interpreter with the YCDLDB pre-loaded into a variable called `Y`.
+Try things like `Y.get_videos`.

+Note: Do not `cd` into the frontends folder.
+Stay in the folder that contains your `_ycdl` database and specify the full path of the frontend launcher.
+For example:

+    Windows:
+    D:\somewhere> python D:\Git\YCDL\frontends\ycdl_repl.py

+    Linux:
+    /somewhere $ python /Git/YCDL/frontends/ycdl_repl.py

+It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 ## Pairs well with...